 Requirements

-As of April 2020 Legal Entity Identifier (LEI) will become mandatory if you as a client want to do an SFT.
+Legal Entity Identifier (LEI) is mandatory if you as a client want to do an SFT.
 Without a LEI it will not be possible to report your side of the trade to a Trade Repository.
 Please visit the LEI section for more information.

 EMSA has specified in its validation rules that LEI of the issuer of the security is mandatory data for any security placed as a loan as well as on securities placed as collateral.
 This might not be a big issue for European investment grade instruments.
 However, EU non-investment grade issues as well as non-EU issues have lower LEI data quality.
 Hence, the SFTR can indirectly limit the list of ISINs that can be used in SFTs or as collateral for an SFT.